ChangLee0903/D4AM/README.md

 ### 3. Train your own fine-tuning models locally:
 Most checkpoints have been provided in the link mentioned in the previous step.
 This step can be skipped if the corresponding SE models have been prepared in <code>ckpt</code>.
-To derive our own model, please execute this command: <code>python main.py --task train --method [assigned method]</code>. e.g. <code>python main.py --task train --method D4AM</code>.
+To derive our own model, please execute this command: <code>python main.py --task train --method [assigned method]</code>
+(e.g. <code>python main.py --task train --method D4AM</code>).
-Note that you need to specify an alpha value as you want to choose GRID. e.g. <code>python main.py --task train --method GRID --alpha 0.1</code>
+Note that you need to specify an alpha value as you want to choose GRID (e.g. <code>python main.py --task train --method GRID --alpha 0.1</code>).
 <br><br>

 ### 4. Writing enhanced results for evaluation: